I enjoy collecting pigments in many forms to add a personal touch to my artistic creations. I have learned a lot about

 Krylon Spray Paint Before 2006

 Krylon used to make an acrylic lacquer spray paint that would dry in minutes and you can re-coat anytime.
 With all the regulations concerning volatile organics, Krylon changed over to alkyd enamel around 2006.
 The alkyds are serviceable paints, but they have application windows which make them hard to deal with.
 Especially with novices.
 With the alkyd sprays, you need to either spray second coat within the hour or wait at least 48 hours to re-coat.
 A project that might need two or possibly three coats of paint could take a week or more to complete in certain circumstances.
 Do not get me started on applying a clear protective finish!
 This article is about exploring possibilities of how an artist can get fast drying spray finished that can be recoated in a reasonable time frame.

 Pigments and Dyes

 Pigments are usually fine intensely colored solids that are generally insoluble in most liquids.
 There are two classes of pigments, inorganic and organic.
 Inorganic pigments usually consist of metal oxides.
 Tinting strength can be variable, but these types are usually opaque.
 Organic pigments are usually petrochemical derivatives and are usually brightly colored.
 They can be opaque or transparent.

 Dyes are either organic petrochemical products or metal chelates.
-Dyes are different than pigments in that they are usually dissolved in the solvent used to make a more less a transparent coloring solution.
+Dyes are different than pigments in that they are usually designed to be dissolved in a particular solvent to prepare a mire or less transparent solution.